 Vaxholm is just about the most perfect place for a walking tour that you can find.
-There is no better way to enjoy Vaxholm than slowly walking around, drinking it in and discovering new views around every turn.
+There is no better way to enjoy Vaxholm than slowly walking around, soaking it in and discovering new views around every turn.
 There are several walking tours around Vaxholm that you can do.

 Refer to the map above and follow along.

-Walking Tour of Vaxholm East
+Self-Guided Walking Tour of Vaxholm East

 Highlights: Battery Park |beach | Norrham |Hembydsgård Café |cliff-side over-the-water path | Vaxholm old town and Rådhus (town hall)